 - Poorer quality synovial fluid that is less viscous

 - Enzyme breakdown of cartilage cells by metalloproteinases

 - Calcification and spurring

 All of these mechanisms need to be discussed and addressed, which can be accomplished with a look at your health history and complete physical exam.
 If you have x-rays, these would be evaluated for the extent of the OA.
-A Functional Medicine approach would include looking at diet, toxins, nutrition, supplements, and exercise.
-Recommendations would be made regarding diet.
-You would initially be placed on 3 foundational supplements to address most of the mechanisms.
+A Functional Medicine approach would include looking at diet, toxins, 3 foundational supplements, and exercise.
 You would receive options regarding modalities that may help, such as Frequency Specific Microcurrent and Pulsed Electromagnetic Field Treatment.
 You would have a discussion about exercise that may benefit your joints.
-Give Dr Musnick 3 months and see if your arthritic joint or joints are significantly improving.
+Give Dr. Musnick 3 months and see if your arthritic joint or joints are significantly improving.